 Need More Marriott Points?

 What if you don’t have enough Marriott points yet to redeem for a Hotel + Nights package or a nightly stay, you can always apply for the 100,000 point Chase Marriott.

 In addition to earning 100,000 bonus Marriott points as a sign-up bonus after spending $5,000, you can also earn an additional 7,500 Marriott points by adding an authorized user.
 And, you can earn anywhere from 1-5 Marriott points for every $1 in purchases.

-Along with the point boost, owning the Marriott Rewards Premier Credit Card gives you one free anniversary night stay and complimentary Marriott Silver Elite Status.
+Along with the point boost, owning the Marriott Rewards Premier Credit Card (EXPIRED) gives you one free anniversary night stay and complimentary Marriott Silver Elite Status.
 Plus, you will pay zero transaction fees when you travel overseas.